Harriman Institute Statement

 Questions about Ukrainian Studies at Columbia University?

 For more information about courses or the Ukrainian Studies Program, please contact Mark Andryczyk or send us an email.
-With questions about the Ukrainian Film Club reach out to Yuri Shevchuk.
+Direct questions about the Ukrainian Film Club to Yuri Shevchuk.